 Aviate, Navigate, Escape, or Land

-Learn Spin, 2-stage Stall, Stable Flyback, and Deep Stall, Clearing a cravat without using Stabilo most of the time
+Master Spin, 2-stage Stall, Stable Flyback, and Deep Stall, Clearing a cravat without using Stabilo most of the time

 Efficient use of Speed-bar and Back-risers